martincartledge/martincartledge.github.io/getting-the-interview.md

 > _What kind of company do I want to work for?_

-This might be another tricky question to answer; however, it can really save you lots os headache down the road.
+This might be another tricky question to answer; however, it can really save you lots of headaches down the road.
 In software development, there are typically three _types_ of companies:

 ### Startups